Reliable computation by large-alphabet formulas in the presence of noise: Definitions and Framework

 \section{Definitions and Framework}

+First, we make precise the set of functions that can be computed over an alphabet of size \(q\) by a circuit using an elementary set of finitary gates.
+This set is essentially the closure of all functions that be computed by connecting our elementary gates using wires carrying \(q\)-ary signals: allowing for the permutation, duplication, and termination of wires.
+Such a closed set is called clone in the theory of universal algebras, as we recall briefly below: \begin{definition}[Superpositions and Clones] Let \(F\) be a set of finitary operations \(f_i: [q]^{n_i} \rightarrow [q]\) over alphabet \([q]\).

+We call a function \(g\) a \emph{superposition over \(F\)} if it can be constructed by composing a finite number of operations in \(F\), allowing for natural wirings of variables, i.e. function inputs, between compositions.
+From \cite[Section 1.2]{lau2006function}, these rearrangements, called superposition operations, are as follows: \begin{enumerate}[ i)] \item permutation of variables, \item identification of variables, \item addition of new variables, and; \item substitution of variables by functions. \end{enumerate}

-First, we make precise the set of functions that can be computed.
-Recall from the theory of universal algebras: \begin{definition}[Clone] A \emph{clone} is a set \(C\) of finitary operations such that \begin{enumerate}[i)] \item \(C\) is closed under composition. \item \(C\) contains all projection functions, i.e. \(f_i \in C\) such that \(f_i(X_1, \dots, X_n) = X_i\). \end{enumerate} \end{definition} The clones of Boolean functions have been completely classified by Post \cite{post1941the-two-valued}, and classifications exist for larger alphabets \cite{lau2006function}.
+A \emph{clone} is a set \(F\) of finitary operations \(f: [q]^n \rightarrow [q]\), \(n \ge 0\) such that \begin{enumerate}[ i)] \item \(F\) contains all projection functions, i.e. \(f_i \in F\) such that \(f_i(X_1, \dots, X_n) = X_i\). \item \(F\) is closed under superposition. \end{enumerate} We refer the reader to \cite{lau2006function} for more details regarding this formalism. \end{definition} The closure of an elementary set of gates \(F\) under superposition and projections formalizes what is meant by ``the set of functions that can be computed by a circuit composed of gates from \(F\).''
+The clones of Boolean functions have been completely classified by Post \cite{post1941the-two-valued}, and classifications exist for larger alphabets \cite{lau2006function}.
 Since clones are closed under composition, we are often interested in the clone's generating set, i.e. a minimal set of gates capable of computing all functions in the clone through composition.
-At one limit, we have the complete clone: \begin{definition}[Universal \(q\)-ary computation] We say a particular set of gates is universal for \(q\)-ary computation if the clone that it generates contains all \(n\) input functions \(f: [q]^n \rightarrow [q]\). \end{definition} In the previous literature on Boolean computation, the \(2\)-input \nand~gate \cite{von-neumann1956probabilistic,evans1998on-the-maximum}, being itself universal, has been used both to perform computation as well as construct the denoising operation.
-This becomes more complicated over larger alphabets, as certain non-universal clones may admit larger thresholds (e.g. \cref{sec:universal-boolean-computation}).
+At one limit, we have the complete clone: \begin{definition}[Universal \(q\)-ary computation] We say a particular set of gates is universal for \(q\)-ary computation if the clone that it generates contains all \(n\) input functions \(f: [q]^n \rightarrow [q]\).
+This property is also commonly referred to as completeness \cite{lau2006function,slupecki1972criterion}. \end{definition} In the previous literature on Boolean computation, the \(2\)-input \nand~gate \cite{von-neumann1956probabilistic,evans1998on-the-maximum}, being itself universal, has been used both to perform computation as well as construct the denoising operation.
+This becomes more complicated over larger alphabets, as certain non-universal clones may admit larger thresholds (e.g. \cref{sec:universal-ternary-computation}).